What Is Participation in Your SMS

 Ensuring that employees complete aviation safety training is easy.
 It’s more difficult to ensure that they actually pay attention.
 End-of-course assessments are a good way to verify this.

-Another best practice we highly recommend to encourage employee participation in your aviation SMS is to require a yearly review of:
+Another best practice we highly recommend encouraging employee participation in your aviation SMS is to require a yearly review of:

 - Aviation safety policies;